-For several science cases, particularly cluster scale lensing, galactic observations, and even IFU observations of Jupiter; a close packed mode is desirable for the IFS fields.
-Initial considerations of close packing suggest that a mode with gaps of $\sim 0.5$ " between IFS fields is possible, and using a suitable dither pattern a contiguous area of $\sim 3.5$ " x 6" can be observed using all 6 object channels of the d-IFS.
+Initial considerations of close packing suggest that a mode with gaps of ~ 0.5 " between IFS fields is possible, and using a suitable dither pattern of six exposures a contiguous area of 10" x 25" can be observed using all 6 object channels of the d-IFS.
 Various configurations are supported by the provision of individual field rotation for each IFS channel, and by a probe tip design that permits close packing in a 2 x 3 array.
+An illustration of close packing and field rotation are shown in Figure 61 for a cluster scale lensing observation.